AUS-DOH-Safety-and-Quality/PCI-Reports/README.md

 # PCI-Reports

-Generation of reports for PCI outcomes in WA
+This repository contains code for how the Cardiac Registry of Western Australia (CRoWA) prodcues reports.
+It contains code, definitions and methods.
+No data relating to hospitals for Western Australia (WA) is in this.

+It fulfils our commitment to being open about how the data is transformed, and used to produce reports.

 ### Getting Started

-The report generation process assumes that the input data is a single CSV file following the same structure as the submission to the NCR.
+The report generation process assumes that the input data is a single Comma Separated Values (CSV) file following the same structure as the submission to the National Cardiac Registry (NCR).
 See the `ncr_extract_template.csv` file for an example of the expected structure.

-### Reproducibility
+### Reproducibility in R

-This report uses the `renv` package to ensure a consistent development environment.
+R is the coding language used to produce the reports.
+Specifically, this report uses the `renv` package to ensure a consistent development environment.
+Using this means the code works consistently on different computers.

 To load the development environment navigate to the project directory in a new R session and run: